 Notice what's missing: any mention of cubic yard capacity, container dimensions, or minimum sizes.
 OSHA cares about safe practices, not equipment specifications.

-Many contractors operate under the false assumption that federal regulations determine what size dumpster they need.
-Local building codes, zoning ordinances, and municipal regulations typically govern waste container requirements—not OSHA or other federal agencies.
+Many contractors assume federal regulations determine what size dumpster they need.
+They don't.
+Local building codes, zoning ordinances, and municipal regulations govern waste container requirements—not OSHA or other federal agencies.

 Your local jurisdiction may require:

-California, for example, requires covered waste containers on construction sites under certain air quality management district rules—but this stems from state environmental regulations, not OSHA requirements.
+California, for example, requires covered waste containers on construction sites under certain air quality management district rules—but this stems from state environmental regulations, not OSHA.
 New York City requires construction sites over a certain size to have Department of Sanitation-approved waste management plans.

 Texas follows federal OSHA standards with no additional state-mandated dumpster size requirements for construction.
 Florida defers to county and municipal waste management regulations for construction site container requirements.
 Always check local requirements before assuming federal standards apply.